Multi-Domain Long-Tailed Learning by Augmenting Disentangled Representations: Formulations and Preliminaries

 \textbf{Long-Tailed Learning.} In this paper, we investigate the setting where one predicts the class label $y \in \mathcal{C}$ based on the input feature $x\in \mathcal{X}$, where $\mathcal{C}=\{1, \ldots, C\}$.
 Given a machine learning model $f$ parameterized by parameter $\theta$ and a loss function $\ell$, empirical risk minimization (ERM) trains such a model by minimizing average loss over all training examples as

 which works well when the label distribution is approximately uniform.
 In long-tailed learning, however, the label distribution is long-tailed, where a small proportion of classes have massive labels and the rest of classes are associated with a few examples.
-Assume \begin{small}$\{(x_i, y_i)\}_{i=1}^{N^{tr}}$\end{small} is a training set sampled from training distribution and the number of examples for each class is \begin{small}$\{n^{tr}_1, \ldots, n^{tr}_C\}$\end{small}, where \begin{small}$\sum_{c=1}^C n^{tr}_c=N^{tr}$\end{small}.
-In long-tailed learning, all classes are sorted according to cardinality (i.e., $n^{tr}_1 \ll n^{tr}_C$) and the imbalance ratio $\rho^{tr}$ is defined as \begin{small}$\rho^{tr}=n^{tr}_1/n^{tr}_C>1$\end{small}.
+Assume \begin{small}$\{(x_i, y_i)\}_{i=1}^{N}$\end{small} is a training set sampled from training distribution and the number of examples for each class is \begin{small}$\{n_1, \ldots, n_C\}$\end{small}, where \begin{small}$\sum_{c=1}^C n_c=N$\end{small}.
+In long-tailed learning, all classes are sorted according to cardinality (i.e., $n_1 \ll n_C$) and the imbalance ratio $\rho$ is defined as \begin{small}$\rho=n_C/n_1>1$\end{small}.
 Note that same definitions are used in the test set \begin{small}$\{(x_i, y_i)\}_{i=1}^{N^{ts}}$\end{small}.
 Under the class-imbalanced training distribution, vanilla ERM model tends to perform poorly on minority classes, but we expect the model can perform consistently well on all classes.
-Hence we typically assume the test distribution is class-balanced (i.e., $\rho^{ts}=1$).